alexfts/vending-machine/README.md

 ### Main Functionalities

+The test covers each of the following functionalities:

 1. Creating a new instance of the VendingMachine class given the inventory and change
 2. Fetching all inventory of the vending machine in a single string description
 3. Refilling the vending machine inventory